gbv/daia/daia.md

 type MUST be identified by an URI.
 Abbreviated names SHOULD be used for the following predefined DAIA service types.

+A DAIA server SHOULD NOT omit services because of assumed implications between service types (for instance most times an item is available for loan it is also available for presentation) but include all service types it knows about.

 ### presentation {.unnumbered}

 The service type <http://purl.org/ontology/dso#Presentation>, abbreviated as `presentation`, indicates that an item is made accessible within the institution or department.

 ### loan {.unnumbered}